Violence in Colombia protests escalates amid allegations of police excess

 A mobilization by Colombian unions is expected Wednesday, with the demonstrations carrying echoes of the 2019 protests in Chile, which began in response to a transit hike but evolved into a sustained national movement for social and economic justice.

-“It’s going to be an ugly year,” said Adam Isacson, Colombia expert with the Washington Office on Latin America, a think tank.
+“It’s going to be an ugly year,” said Adam Isacson, a Colombia expert with the Washington Office on Latin America, a think tank.
 “These governments have to cope with deficits and come up with money now … We’re talking about some of the most unequal countries in the world in Latin America, and when people see others still living well in wealthy areas, it’s just not going to sit well with them when they get squeezed by new taxes.”

 The scope of the ongoing protests is difficult to gauge.
 If they receive the kind of broad-based, middle-class support seen in September — when the police slaying of a taxi driver spurred nationwide protests and a debate over police violence — analysts say the demonstrations could continue for days, weeks or longer.